Exchange rate

 In the retail currency exchange market, different buying and selling rates will be quoted by money dealers.
 Most trades are to or from the local currency.
 The buying rate is the rate at which money dealers will buy foreign currency, and the selling rate is the rate at which they will sell that currency.
 The quoted rates will incorporate an allowance for a dealer's margin (or profit) in trading, or else the margin may be recovered in the form of a commission or in some other way.
 Different rates may also be quoted for cash, a documentary transaction or for electronic transfers.
 The higher rate on documentary transactions has been justified as compensating for the additional time and cost of clearing the document.
 On the other hand, cash is available for resale immediately, but incurs security, storage, and transportation costs, and the cost of tying up capital in a stock of banknotes (bills).

 The retail exchange market

 Currency for international travel and cross-border payments is predominantly purchased from banks, foreign exchange brokerages and various forms of bureaux de change.
 These retail outlets source currency from the interbank markets, which are valued by the Bank for International Settlements at US$5.3 trillion per day.
 The purchase is made at the spot contract rate.
 Retail customers will be charged, in the form of commission or otherwise, to cover the provider's costs and generate a profit.
 One form of charge is the use of an exchange rate that is less favourable than the wholesale spot rate.
 The difference between retail buying and selling prices is referred to as the bid–ask spread.

+Retail foreign exchange trading

+Retail foreign exchange trading is a small segment of the larger foreign exchange market where individuals speculate on the exchange rate between different currencies.
+This segment has developed with the advent of dedicated electronic trading platforms and the internet, which allows individuals to access the global currency markets.
+As of 2016, it was reported that retail foreign exchange trading represented 5.5% of the whole foreign exchange market ($282 billion in daily trading turnover).